Pyredoodle (Poodle & Great Pyrenees Mix): Info, Pictures, Traits

 Pyredoodles are a large breed and often referred to as gentle giants.
 Although they enjoy time outdoors and relish exercise, they are also equally happy sitting in front of the fire or on your lap.

-Always be careful if a breeder is offering puppies at rates below this level.
+Pyredoodles are a popular breed of large designer dog.
+Depending on their characteristics and your location, you can still expect to find a Pyredoodle at a high price.
+Always be careful if a breeder is offering puppies at low prices.
 It could be an indication of poor health or overbreeding.
-Stick to the old adage that if something seems too good to be true, it probably is.
+Stick to the old adage that if something seems too good to be true, it probably is

 1. Pyredoodles Can Be Hypoallergenic